RamCharan-07/WindowsClient/README.md

 Linux

-gcc -o server server.c     # compiling server.c file on Linux terminal
+gcc -o server1 server1.c     # compiling server.c file on Linux terminal

- ./server             # start the daemon or run the daemon
+ ./server1             # start the daemon or run the daemon

+ps aux | grep server1   #check wether daemon is running or not

+kill <pid>   # to stop the daemon execution